MarkWattsBoomi/Keepers/README.md

 Pop this component into any child container inside a "Group" container.

-It then stores the current selected tab into local storage when navigating away from the page and restores that tab when re-displaying the page again.
+It then stores the current selected tab into session storage when navigating away from the page and restores that tab when re-displaying the page again.

 No config required apart from setting the "ComponentType"="TabKeeper";